-Our diagnostic procedure effectively identified head motion artifacts in DWIs.
-Coregistration improved image quality, but substantial nonstochastic noise sources remained in the 28th to 33rd acquisitions.
+Our diagnostic procedure effectively identified head motion artifacts in DW images.
+Coregistration improved image quality, but substantial non-stochastic noise sources remained in the last 10 slices: the standardized residual images revealed a large concentration of outliers in several image volumes.
 One solution is to remove these slices from the subsequent analysis; alternatively, we may resort to a robust estimate of DTs to reduce the deleterious statistical effects of these outliers.
-The 3D images of the test statistics further detected additional physiological noise, such as cardiac pulsation, in DWIs.
+The 3D images of the test statistics further detected additional physiological noise, such as cardiac pulsation, in DW images.
 Additional 2D statistical maps may identify the causes of statistically significant voxels and the location of outliers.